cobobc/cob_MilestonePJ_4/README.md

 *   As a First Time user, I want to easily adjust my bag by removing beats if I require - Testing was performed and the user can easily remove a beat from their bag in the Beat Bag page.

-*   As a First Time user, I want to buy a buy using a credit card - Testing was performed and the user can purchase a product using their debit/credit card information.
+*   As a First Time user, I want to buy a beat using a credit card - Testing was performed and the user can purchase a product using their debit/credit card information.

-*   As a First Time user, I want to receive the beat(s) I bought in an email - Testing was performed and the user receive the download link(s) the beat(s) they purchased in the order confirmation email.
+*   As a First Time user, I want to be able to dwonload my beats once I have bought them - Testing was performed and the user is presented with a download link(s) for the beat(s) they purchased in the order confirmation page.

 *   As a First Time user, I want to seemlessly navigate through all pages of the site - Testing was performed on all navigation links to ensure the user can seemlessly navigate throughout the site.